Badge photo

 • y_test is the target variable SalePrice which corresponds to X_test.

 The first parameter value X denotes the set of predictor data, and y is the target variable.
 Next, we set random_state=42.
 This provides for reproducible results, since sci-kit learn's train_test_split will randomly partition the data.
 The test_size parameter tells the function what proportion of the data should be in the test partition.
-In this example, about 3
+In this example, about 33% of the data is devoted to the hold-out set.

 from sklearn.model_selection import train_test_split